Owensboro Rage: Play begins: 2012

-On November 16, 2011 the team announced its intentions to compete as full members of the CIFL for the 2013 season.
+On November 16, 2011, the team announced its intentions to compete as full members of the CIFL for the 2013 season.
 The Rage also hired their head coach, naming Mike Goodpaster to the position.
 Goodpaster was most recently the Defensive Coordinator of the Northern Kentucky River Monsters of the Ultimate Indoor Football League.
-On December 9, 2011 it was announced that the Rage were going become the final expansion team for the 2012 Continental Indoor Football League season, playing their homes games at Swonder Ice Arena.
+On December 9, 2011, it was announced that the Rage were going become the final expansion team for the 2012 Continental Indoor Football League season, playing their homes games at Swonder Ice Arena.
 On March 6, 2012, owner and general manager, David Reed, resigned from his duties due to lack of funds.
 The same day, the Rage announced Eddie Cronin as the team's General Manager.
 Cronin had been a part of the organization from the start as the defensive coordinator.
 He continued to keep his position as defensive coordinator.
-The Rage went on to a 7-3 season, good enough to finish third in the CIFL, but despite this factor, the league decided to shorten the playoffs.
+The Rage went on to a 7–3 season, good enough to finish third in the CIFL, but despite this factor, the league decided to shorten the playoffs.
 This left the Rage and the Port Huron Patriots both out of the playoffs.

 2013

-On July 13, 2012 Owner and General Manager Eddie Cronin died in an automobile accident.
-On August 8, 2012, the Rage confirmed that they would continue to be a part of the CIFL again in 2013, with Cronin's fiance, Melissa Logsdon, running the team.
+On July 13, 2012, Owner and General Manager Eddie Cronin died in an automobile accident.
+On August 8, 2012, the Rage confirmed that they would continue to be a part of the CIFL again in 2013, with Cronin's fiancé, Melissa Logsdon, running the team.
 The season will be dedicated to Cronin.
 On September 27, 2012, Logsdon announced that the team would be moving to Owensboro, Kentucky.
 The Rage also named Kory White as General Manager the same day.
-After starting off 2-0, the Rage lost three straight games.
+After starting off 2–0, the Rage lost three straight games.
 To help the floundering team, the Rage signed University of Kentucky star Jared Lorenzen to help solidify the quarterback position.
 Lorenzen helped the Rage instantly by helping the Rage win a close game with the Marion Blue Racers.
-The Rage received two automatic victories from the folding of the Kane County Dawgs, bringing their record to 5-3, but with two games remaining in the season, the Rage suspended operations due to lack of funds.
-The Rage forfeited their final two games of the season, making their record 5-5.
+The Rage received two automatic victories from the folding of the Kane County Dawgs, bringing their record to 5–3, but with two games remaining in the season, the Rage suspended operations due to lack of funds.
+The Rage forfeited their final two games of the season, making their record 5–5.